G. Aravindan: Biography

 In this period Aravindan did a number of documentaries and short films.
 He composed music for films like Aaro Oral, Piravi and Ore Thooval Pakshikal.
 Aravindan's 1989 feature film Unni was an international co-production loosely based on experiences in Kerala of a group of American students, who played themselves.
 Aravindan's final project Vasthuhara (1991) about refugees in Bengal was based on C. V. Sreeraman's short story in the same name.
 The film had Mohanlal and Neena Gupta in major roles.

 Aravindan died on 15 March 1991, before the release of Vasthuhara.
 The cause of death was a heart attack.
 He was aged just 55 when he died.

-Kerala Chalachitra Film Society facilitates Aravindan Puraskaram every year in the memory of G. Aravindan for the best debutant director in Indian languages.
+The Kerala Chalachitra Film Society awards the Aravindan Puraskaram every year in the memory of G. Aravindan for the best debutant director in Indian languages.